 In addition to the requirements of 651 CMR 12.04(12)(c), the Sponsor shall forward to EOAI a copy of any report or citation of a violation of applicable provisions of the State Sanitary Code, State Building Code, fire safety regulations or other regulations affecting the health, safety, or welfare of Residents within seven days of receipt of notice of such violation.

-Within 5 business days after an Assisted Living Residence Executive Director or Resident Care Director leaves his or her position, the Residence shall forward the contact information for any interim or new Executive Director or Resident Care Director to EOAI, including telephone number(s) and email address.
+Within 5 business days after an Assisted Living Residence Executive Director or Resident Care Director leaves their position, the Residence shall forward the contact information for any interim or new Executive Director or Resident Care Director to EOAI, including telephone number(s) and email address.

-Applicants and Sponsors shall file material changes to the Residence’s operating plan prior to the change’s effective date and as may otherwise be required by EOAI.

 EOAI may determine further reporting is necessary and issue written notice to all Residences specifying the additional information required, including the prescribed format and any applicable submission deadlines.
 Each Residence shall, within the time frame provided in such notice, furnish the requested additional information in accordance with the instructions established by EOAI.

 All information required by 651 CMR 12.03(2) or otherwise required by the Secretary shall be kept current by each Applicant or Sponsor.